jesselessa/rover-js/README.md

 # rover-js

-This project is an interactive application that allows a user to control a rover on a virtual grid using directional buttons.
-The goal is to provide a fun experience while practicing basic programming concepts.
+This project is a game that allows a user to pilot a rover on a two-dimensional grid using directional buttons, in order to find an alien in a 30 seconds delay.

 ## Table of Contents